 Kodanad View Point

-At a distance of 18 kilometres east of Kotagiri and at an altitude of about 6500 feet, is the Kodanad View Point.
-Tourists get to see the beautiful mountains and valley below.
-A panoramic view of tea estates nearby and the Moyar River makes the hike uphill worthwhile.
+Situated about 18 kilometres east of Kotagiri at an altitude of nearly 6,500 feet, Kodanad View Point rewards visitors with sweeping views of misty valleys.
+Additionally, the sight of tea estates and the winding Moyar River makes the uphill journey truly worthwhile.

 Catherine Falls